Agent Skills: Typst Academic Paper Assistant

 Routing Rules

-• Prefer logic for abstract-introduction-conclusion alignment, introduction funnel breaks, or contribution drift; prefer literature only when the user is specifically asking for Related Work synthesis, comparison, or gap derivation.
+• Prefer logic for abstract-introduction-conclusion alignment or contribution drift; literature only for Related Work synthesis/comparison/gap derivation.
+For whole-paper red-thread questions, run logic with --motivation-thread.

-• Keep pseudocode for algorithm-figure, algorithmic, lovelace, caption, wrapper, and IEEE-like style-hook issues even when the user phrases them as formatting problems.
+• Keep pseudocode for algorithm-figure / algorithmic / lovelace issues even when phrased as formatting problems.

-• If a command fails, report the exact command and exit code before suggesting the next fallback; do not silently replace a failed script run with a generic prose review.
+• If a command fails, report the exact command and exit code before suggesting a fallback; never silently substitute a generic prose review.

 Required Inputs